trilemma-dev/SecureXPC/FAQ.md

 Swift usage throughout much of the codebase that it touches.
 For example to use `NSXPCConnection` requires that all data transferred over the XPC connection be annotated with `@objc`, conform to `NSSecureCoding` and be a `class` as `struct`s and `enum`s are not supported.
-Usage of the C API requires considerable manual boxing and unboxing of data types and with unsafe access required to transfer types such as string.
+Usage of the C API requires considerable manual boxing and unboxing of data types and with unsafe access required to transfer types such as `String`.
 In comparison, SecureXPC uses `Codable` and the Swift compiler will automatically generate conformance for simple `struct`s and `enum`s.

 ## It's simple